+855 (0) 86 665 567

 1.1.
 By plane

 For those short on time, flying is the most convenient way to travel.
-It is worth noting that going by train from Hanoi to Ho Chi Minh City can take up to 30 hours; therefore, it is more advisable that you take a flight that lasts an hour or two so that you have more time to spend on your tour.
+It is worth noting that going by train from Hanoi to Ho Chi Minh City can take up to 30 hours; therefore, you should take a flight that lasts an hour or two so that you have more time to spend on your tour.

 The ticket prices for domestic flights are surprisingly reasonable and there are daily flights to all the top destinations of the country.
 Vietnam Airlines is the national airline while Airlines and Pacific Airlines all offer affordable deals on short-haul flights around the country.